Tucupita Marcano Player Props: Pirates vs. Giants

-On Saturday, Tucupita Marcano (.313 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 7:05 PM ET.
+Tucupita Marcano -- with a slugging percentage of .324 in his past 10 games (including no home runs) -- will be in action for the Pittsburgh Pirates versus the San Francisco Giants, with Alex Wood on the hill, on July 16 at 12:05 PM ET.

-He strung together two hits (going 2-for-3 with an RBI) in his most recent appearance against the Giants.

 Tucupita Marcano Game Info & Props vs. the Giants